 Here are the steps to disable VAT rates for different digital goods:

-- Once you are inside the Shopify admin settings, navigate to Settings -> Taxes.
+- Once inside the Shopify admin settings, navigate to Settings -> Taxes.

 - Under the Tax calculations settings, uncheck the option that reads Charge VAT on digital goods.

-While some jurisdictions make it necessary for you to charge VAT on digital goods, others dont.
+While some jurisdictions require you to charge VAT on digital goods, others dont.
 Therefore, ensure that you refer your local tax expert to understand the requirements in your region.

 Tax overrides and exemptions

 While Shopify calculates taxes automatically, the platform allows store owners to override these settings for improved control around the charged taxes.

 You can opt for tax overrides & exemptions if you need changes around any of the following: